-Until the recent years, computer graphics handling on home computers has been relatively primitive, but now programs and screens allow for images that rival silver image photography and generally surpass video in quality.
+Home computers have programs and screens that allow for image presentation in quality.
 Computer graphics, incorporating digital photography, can be used for creating business presentations, signs, newsletters, graphics for television and a host of other applications.
 You can also incorporate photos, logos and diagrams into word processor documents.
 With a computer, scanner, inkjet or laser printer, and some talent, you can replace the need for hiring a printing agency.